-What I’m hopping to achieve with this post is to drop the technical jargon for a minute and explain in down to earth words what is WordPress , how can it help you, what is WordPress.com, what’s a theme and why do you need plugins.
+What I’m hoping to achieve with this post is to drop the technical jargon for a minute and explain in down to earth words what is WordPress, how can it help you, what is WordPress.com, what’s a theme and why do you need plugins.

 What is WordPress?

-WordPress is a FREE web software that anyone can use to create and update a blog or web-site.
-You can install WordPress on your web-server (or hosting account) and then use the user interface to create pages, upload images or write articles.
+WordPress is a free web software that anyone can use to create and update a blog or web-site.

-- Create new pages for your website or blog (like a About Us or Contact page).
+- Create new pages for your website or blog (like an About Us or Contact page).